yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 bounding volumes, both of which are contained by the parent's bounding volume.
 This means that traversing a BVH can take multiple paths at the same time, as they aren't mutually exclusive.

+(XXX: Picture)

 Ray tracing against a BVH boils down to a tree traversal.
-We test a ray against a node's bounding volume first, and only then against its contents.
-If we don't hit the bounding volume, there is no point in continueing down this tree path.
+We test a ray against a node's bounding volume first, and only after that hits we test against its contents.
+If we don't hit the bounding volume, there is no point in continuing down this way.
 Once we get to a leaf node, we test our ray against the node's geometry, keeping track of the closest hit distance and normal, as we would in unaccelerated array approach above.
-The closest hit distance can help us eliminate entire branches of the tree, because we can skip them not just when we miss the bounding volume, but also if the distance to the bounding volume is greater than are recorded closest hit distance.
+Once we know it, the closest hit distance can help us eliminate entire branches of the tree, because we can skip them not just when we miss the bounding volume, but also if the distance to the bounding volume is greater than are recorded closest hit distance.
 For this reason (and others), it is worthwhile to traverse the tree depth first, so that we record our closest hit against geometry sooner.

 Our raytracer's bounding volumes were axis-aligned boxes, and scene geometries were triangles.